hiyouga/LLaMA-Factory/data/README.md

 }
 ```

+The KTO datasets and multimodal datasets in sharegpt format are similar to the alpaca format.

-Pre-training datasets and preference datasets are **incompatible** with the sharegpt format yet.
+Pre-training datasets are **incompatible** with the sharegpt format.